xinegan88/dsc-mod-3-project-v2-1-onl01-dtsc-pt-052620/README.md

 # The Recipe for Success: Build a Better Restaurant in NYC
 In this project, I outline a strategy for building a competitive restaurant in New York City.
 In this case, I define a competitive restaurant in NYC by Yelp star rating.
 According to Yelp, the average restaurant earns a rating of 4.0, which means in order to be competitive you must have 4.5 or above out go five.
-I build a model that predicts with [0.0] accuracy that a restaurant will have a 4.5 rating or above.
+I build a model that predicts with .78 accuracy and .605 precision that a restaurant will have a 4.5 rating or above.
 Based on the results of that model I’ve developed a strategy for success in NYC.

 ## Navigating the Repo
 In the list of files below, choose the folder  ‘Mod3-Restaurant Project’